GOWTHAMMG347/CAR_NUMBER_PLATE_DETECT_AND_BLUR/README.md

-# Car Number Plate Detection using OpenCV
+# Car Number Plate Detection and Blur using OpenCV
 ## Overview
 This Python project implements a real-time car number plate detection system using OpenCV.
 It utilizes Harcascade classifiers for detecting license plates in live video streams captured through a webcam.

 ## Prerequisites
 Python 3.x
 OpenCV (cv2)
+Numpy
+Matplotlib
 Webcam (for live plate detection)
 ## Installation
 1. Clone the repository: